Sunday, December 22, 2024

 “And when I was getting all these emails, I was thinking like, ‘Wow!
 I didn’t realize this was such a big problem.
 I thought that almost everybody passes the test,’” Okeke told Pluboard during an interview last month.

-The NCLEX-PN (National Council Licensure Examination for Practical Nurses) and NCLEX-RN (National Council Licensure Examination for Registered Nurses) exams are essential for practising nursing in the United States.
-For immigrants hoping to work as nurses, passing these tests is crucial.
-Failing them means they cannot practise, no matter how high the demand for healthcare workers is in the U.S.
+The NCLEX-PN (National Council Licensure Examination for Practical Nurses) and NCLEX-RN (National Council Licensure Examination for Registered Nurses) exams are essential for practising as a registered nurse in the United States.
+For candidates based in the U.S. and immigrants hoping to work as nurses, passing these tests is crucial.

 Some of Okeke’s readers shared stories of multiple failed attempts at the exams—some as many as seven times.
 Others had been out of school for over 20 years and were under immense pressure to succeed.
 Okeke launched Choosing Nursing, a platform dedicated to helping aspiring nurses better prepare for the exams.